Jun 20, 2016 - Research

 “We provide evidence that migraine-associated genes are involved both in arterial and smooth muscle function,” the researchers wrote.
 “These results suggest that vascular dysfunction and possibly also other smooth muscle dysfunction likely play roles in migraine pathogenesis.”

 Migraines often involve debilitating pain that can last many hours, or, in some cases, days.
-Beyond the pain, the symptoms can trigger nausea, vomiting, and for some who suffer from migraines with auras, distorted vision or seeing flashes of light.
-This subtype of migraine includes symptoms that often occur before a migraine starts, where those with the condition report having blind spots in their vision, or seeing bright lights or other patterns.
+Beyond the pain, the symptoms can trigger nausea, vomiting, and, for some who suffer from migraines with auras, distorted vision, or flashes of light.
+This subtype of migraine includes symptoms that often occur before a migraine starts, where those with the condition report having blind spots in their vision or seeing bright lights or other patterns.

-Although the researchers looked, they were not able to detect any genetic associations that would differentiate the two types of migraines.
+Although the researchers looked, they could not detect any genetic associations that would differentiate the two types of migraines.

-The 44 genetic variants they did identify are located in 38 genes or gene regions and many of those loci are involved in regulating vascular tissue and soft muscle tissue like that found inside of blood vessel walls.
+The 44 genetic variants they identified are located in 38 genes or gene regions, and many of those loci are involved in regulating vascular tissue and soft muscle tissue, such as that found inside blood vessel walls.
 Of the genetic variants associated with migraines, 28 were identified for the first time.

-The researchers of the study, published this week in the journal Nature Genetics, performed a meta-analysis that gathered 22 different genome-wide association studies and included data from more than 375,000 individuals from around the world.
+The study’s researchers, published this week in the journal Nature Genetics, performed a meta-analysis that gathered 22 different genome-wide association studies and included data from more than 375,000 individuals worldwide.

-The findings from this study could be a first step in developing new treatments for migraines, the researchers said.
+The researchers said the findings from this study could be a first step in developing new treatments for migraines.

 The study can be found in the journal Nature Genetics.